Basement Waterproofing Solutions in Liverpool

 The installation of a cavity drainage system, starting on the walls suffering from ingress to the ground floor, leading through to the lower ground floor and channeling any dampness, water ingress or vapour through the floor to a further system to the basement level.

 Within the lower ground floor where the floor substrate is presumed to be earth, proposed cavity drainage to the floor.
 There would also be a soffit detail to collect water from above and to the basement a further soffit detail and cavity drainage membrane to the floor, supported by drainage channels.

 Now complete, the basement benefits from a solution in accordance with the requirements of the BS 8102:2009 – Code of practice for protection of below ground structures against water from the ground – the highest recognised standard of waterproofing protection, all whilst providing exceptional standards of durability and reliability.

 Work began on Lewis’s building after the iconic department store closed and the famous building was cut in two.
 Now referred to as “The Department”, the building provides 75,000 sq. ft. offices which are arranged over ground and 5 upper floors.
 The building benefits from a newly formed 8 storey atrium and reception area with direct access of Renshaw Street.

 Contact Our Waterproofing Specialists in Liverpool

 You can trust our basement waterproofing specialists in Liverpool to provide you with the right waterproofing solution to damp problems in your building.
-Don’t hesitate to contact our team by calling on 0800 288 8660 or you can request a survey.
+Check out our Timberwise in Liverpool to find out more about the branch and how we can help solve all your damp and timber issues.
 A survey through Timberwise will be able to identify the extent of the problem and determine the right waterproofing solution for you and your property.